Beaten by a cash offer on your last real estate offer to purchase? You’re not alone.

 Find Off-Market Properties

 One way to decrease the competition is to find opportunities on your own.
 This is a tried and true method of established real estate investors.
 Consider these to get you going:

 - Networking: Real estate meet-ups, common connections, chat boards, and LinkedIn.
 Getting out and talking to people about finding good opportunities can only increase your odds.

 - Direct Mail: An old school method.
 Finding areas or homes and writing letters to the owners appealing to them or asking if they are interested in selling can create interest.
-But this works particularly well when you identify high-equity homes with urgent sellers, using a platform like Propstream (see our full Propstream review here).
+But this works particularly well when you identify high-equity homes with urgent sellers, using a platform like Propstream (see our full Propstream review here) or Foreclosure.com.
 Another great tool for “driving for dollars” is DealMachine: you simply take a photo of the home with the app and it spits out the home’s equity, sale history, mortgage balance, and owner contact information.
 You can even click a button to have DealMachine send your direct mailer for you!